Vipul-124/Web-Scrapping-World_Pop_Data_2020/README.md

 To run this project, you will need to have the following Python libraries installed:

-requests
+- requests
-beautifulsoup4
+- beautifulsoup4
-pandas
+- pandas
-numpy
+- numpy
-matplotlib
+- matplotlib
+- seaborn